Figuring out how many dates before a relationship doesn’t have to be as complicated as it seems.

 Rebounding with this person will more than likely result in a breakup that hurts both of you unnecessarily.

-Compatibility and value systems may not be a problem now when you’re still dating and courting each other but it will be during a relationship.
+Compatibility and value systems may not be a problem now when you’re still dating and courting each other, but they will be during a relationship.

 Now that we’ve explored all the factors you need to consider before a relationship, let’s look at another interesting answer on how long to date before a relationship.